skoona/sknlinechart/README.md

 // If series has more than 120 points, point 0 will be rolled out making room for this one ApplyDataPoint(seriesName string, newDataPoint LineChartDatapoint)

-// SetMinSize set minimum size of internal widget
-//  do not use
-//
-// Internal Use Only
-SetMinSize(s fyne.Size)

-// Refresh() expensive call to reload all on screen elements
-// prefer to use the containers Refresh() method
-//
-// Internal Use Only
-Refresh()

-// Resize Set a new size on the widget
-// use the Window Resize() method rather than this widgets
-//
-// Internal Use Only
-Resize(s fyne.Size)
 }

 ```